Eurocc-Italy/DL4DT/README.md

 options:
   -h, --help  show this help message and exit
-  --path_X    path of the sparse matrix X, in the form "data/sparse_matrix/<name>.npy" --path_D    path of the dictionary D, in the form "data/<name>.npy" --path_Y    destination path of the compressed dataset in the form "<path>/<name>.npy"
+  --path_X    path of the sparse matrix X
+  --path_D    path of the dictionary D
+  --path_Y    destination path of the compressed dataset
 ```
  The code can be also used in a python script as follow: